Jack Lemmon (1925-2001)

 Biography

-After graduation he moved to New York intent on becoming a professional actor.
-He studied under the influential acting teacher, Uta Hagen and in the late 1940's began getting regular acting jobs in radio, theater, and TV, initially augmenting his income by playing piano in clubs and for silent movies.
+Jack studied under the influential acting teacher, Uta Hagen and in the late 1940's began getting regular acting jobs in radio, theater, and television, initially augmenting his income by playing piano in clubs and for silent movies.

 In 1955, in only his fourth movie he won the Academy Award for Best Supporting Actor for his brilliant performance as the opportunistic Ensign Pulver in 'Mister Roberts', acting alongside James Cagney and Henry Fonda.
 He continued to enhance his acting reputation in three films with director Richard Quinine during the 1950's, 'My Sister Eileen' in 1955, 'Operation Mad Ball' in 1957 and 'Bell, Book and Candle' the following year.